Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Results and Discussion

-Figure~\ref{fig:cal_sharp_best} provides a visual assessment of the uncertainty quality for the best-performing models in the low-data and high-data regimes, as selected based on the combined RMSCE and SHARP metrics.
+Figure~\ref{fig:cal_sharp_best} provides a visual assessment of the uncertainty quality for the best-performing models in the low-data and high-data regimes, as selected based on the RMSCE metric.
 In the top row, calibration curves show how closely the predicted confidence intervals match the empirical coverage.
 A well-calibrated model should align closely with the diagonal dashed line (Ideal).

-Under the low-data regime (left), the RAD model demonstrates reasonably good calibration overall; however, it also exhibits one of the highest sharpness values, showing that Table~\ref{tab:avg_metrics_20} does not fully capture the trade-offs between calibration and confidence.
+Under the low-data regime (left), the RAD model demonstrates a very good calibration overall, showing that Table~\ref{tab:uq_metrics_tio2} does not fully capture the trade-offs between calibration and confidence.
 This highlights the importance of jointly considering both metrics when evaluating uncertainty quality.
-In the high-data regime (right), DE achieves near-ideal calibration, followed by the almost identical LRT.
+In the high-data regime (right), all the models achieve near-ideal calibration.

 The lower row of Figure~\ref{fig:cal_sharp_best} depicts sharpness through violin plots of the predicted standard deviations.
 Narrower and more concentrated distributions near zero indicate more confident (i.e., sharper) predictions.
 As expected, all models demonstrate improved sharpness in the high-data regime relative to the low-data regime, with DE producing the sharpest distributions in both cases.
-LRT closely matches DE in calibration performance but exhibits slightly higher predictive variance.
-In contrast, RAD again displays strong performance in sharpness but poorer calibration, illustrating a misalignment between prediction confidence and empirical coverage.
+RAD closely matches DE in calibration performance.
+In contrast, LRT displays good calibration but a higher sharpness value due to a broader standard deviation distribution.

-We further assessed the quality of uncertainty quantification using the coefficient of determination ($R^2$) and the overlap score.
-As shown in Figure~\ref{fig:uq_quality_custom_de_bnn} and reported in the fourth and fifth columns of Tables~\ref{tab:uq_metrics_100} and~\ref{tab:uq_metrics_20}, DE consistently achieved the highest $R^2$ values across both data regimes.
-In the high-data regime, DE obtained an $R^2$ of 0.5133 $\pm$ 0.1011, which improved to 0.5882 $\pm$ 0.0939 in the low-data setting, indicating a strong correlation between the predicted uncertainty and the actual model error.
-In contrast, the variational methods demonstrated lower $R^2$ values in the low-data regime: FO and LRT achieved 0.3268 and 0.3491, respectively, while RAD scored slightly lower at 0.2953.
-These results highlight the reduced ability of variational approaches to capture the true variability in model error.
+We further assessed the quality of uncertainty quantification using the Spearman rank correlation ($r_s$) and the overlap score, as shown in Figure~\ref{fig:uq_quality} and reported in the fifth and sixth columns of Table~\ref{tab:uq_metrics_tio2}.
+In the high-data regime, LRT achieved the highest $r_s$ (0.34), followed closely by DE (0.30), while RAD showed a notably weaker correlation (0.13).
+In the low-data regime, DE achieved the highest $r_s$ (0.45), with LRT and RAD showing reduced values of 0.28 and 0.19, respectively, indicating that under data scarcity DE maintains the strongest monotonic correlation between predicted uncertainty and actual prediction error.